martexcoin/martexcoin_4x/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to MarteXcoin Core.

-General martexcoin questions and/or support requests are best directed to the .
+General martexcoin questions and/or support requests are best directed to the our telegram group https://t.me/martexcoin.

-For reporting security issues, please read instructions at .
+For reporting security issues, please send e-mail to martexcoin@martexcoin.org.

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue!